AlteracValleyHumber2019/CoreGame/README.md

 We will develop two servers, a TCP server for user login and a UDP server for communication between players during the game.
 Connections between the client and the different servers will be executed using multi-threading.
 An efficient method of creating different threads will need to be designed.
 Finally, we will create a database using my SQL that will store player account login information and some basic player statistics and connect to the servers.
+As networking is a topic new to most of the team, we expect to spend a good amount of time researching the subject.
 Below, each of these three main sections (servers, multi-threading and databases) will be detailed in full.

 ## **Servers**
 Alterac Valley will require two types of servers to function as efficiently and safely as possible.
+One for passing critical information and another to send less critical information across several players.

 ## **TCP Server**
 The TCP (Transmission Control Protocol) server will be used when the player logs in or out out of the game or selects what race and character class they wish to play.